difference between reservoir and dam

 In summary, reservoirs and dams are related, but they are not the same thing.
 A reservoir is an artificial body of water created by impounding a river or stream, while a dam is a structure built to hold back water.
 Reservoirs are typically used for multiple purposes, while dams are usually built for one specific purpose such as flood control or power generation.
 Understanding the differences between the two can help you better appreciate the impact they have on our environment and our lives.

-See also difference between serial and parallel circuit
+See also difference between forward and future

 Table difference between reservoir and dam